 Weather places come into being through myriad other local written sources too.
 Of particular interest in this respect are parish records and the way in which these recount unusual and extreme weather in particular communities.
-In an essay on the use of archives for meteorological research, Gordon Manley expressed his “fear that many who work on collections of papers may not be aware of the value of regular or detailed notes on the weather at the place in question, more particularly anything that helps towards quantitative assessment of intensity as well as frequency of extreme events in the context of the time.”39 These sources represent “a unique source . . . they contribute to our understanding of the impact that those conditions had on the local populace and as such have a role as place specific ‘community records’ of weather and weather-recording.”40 As a key medium of very local documentation, parish records thus help to create weather places.
-They offer geographically specific accounts and detail the effects of unusual weather “on locally important customary and communal arrangements,” often-including reference to “particularly local landmarks” giving a clear sense of place.41
+In an essay on the use of archives for meteorological research, Gordon Manley expressed his “fear that many who work on collections of papers may not be aware of the value of regular or detailed notes on the weather at the place in question, more particularly anything that helps towards quantitative assessment of intensity as well as frequency of extreme events in the context of the time.”39 These sources represent “a unique source. . . .
+They contribute to our understanding of the impact that those conditions had on the local populace and as such have a role as place specific ‘community records’ of weather and weather-recording.”40 As a key medium of very local documentation, parish records thus help create weather places.
+They offer geographically specific accounts and detail the effects of unusual weather “on locally important customary and communal arrangements,” often including reference to “particularly local landmarks” and thus giving a clear sense of place.41

 fig. 1.
-Handbill detailing the Kirk Ireton Tornado (Microfilm M437 Vol 2, Derbyshire Records Office, Kirk Ireton baptism register 1813–1880).
+Handbill detailing the Kirk Ireton tornado (Microfilm M437, vol. 2, Derbyshire Records Office, Kirk Ireton baptism register 1813–1880).
 Reproduced with permission of the Derbyshire Record Office.

-To take one example, I wish to focus on the account of the Kirk Ireton ‘tornado’ which took place on Sunday 12th May 1811.
-The account of this dramatic event, which tore through various villages across south Derbyshire and caused considerable damage but thankfully claimed no lives, was found in a baptism register from 1813–1880, and took the form of a handbill posted in the front of the register42—an indication that it was to be purposefully remembered as an important piece of parochial history (see Figure 1).
-The handbill provides “an Authentic and Circumstantial Account of the most Tremendous TORNADO Or WHIRLWIND, Ever known in Great Britain” and traces the passage of this freak event from where it was first identified, in Kirk Ireton, through the villages of Callow, Hopton and Bonsall before making its way to Darley.
-The account is graphic, charting its appearance and the accompanying atmospheric context but also revealing the time and place-specific impacts of the event:
+To take one example, I wish to focus on the account of the Kirk Ireton tornado, which took place on Sunday, 12 May 1811.
+The account of this dramatic event, which tore through various villages across south Derbyshire and caused considerable damage but thankfully claimed no lives, was found in a baptism register from 1813 to 1880 and took the form of a handbill posted in the front of the register—an indication that it was to be purposefully remembered as an important piece of parochial history (see figure 1).42 The handbill provides “an Authentic and Circumstantial Account of the most Tremendous TORNADO Or WHIRLWIND, Ever known in Great Britain” and traces the passage of this freak event from where it was first identified, in Kirk Ireton, through the villages of Callow, Hopton, and Bonsall before making its way to Darley.
+The account is graphic, charting its appearance and the accompanying atmospheric context but also revealing the time- and place-specific impacts of the event:

 ABOUT Two o’clock in the Afternoon, the upper and lower current of the Clouds became confused, and the Atmosphere sultry; about three o’Clock Thunder was heard at a distance (Southwardly), upon its nearer approach, about four o’Clock, it was attended by a heavy fall of Rain, and Hail-stones of an immense size, which did great Damage.